Estimation Strategies for Causal Decomposition Analysis with Allowability Specifications: Estimation Strategies for the Intervention Arm

+The RHS does not change if we divide each of these expectations by the expectations of the weights, as they are all equal to 1.
+This justifies the E-OBD linear estimator, which uses weighted sample averages:

-For a categorical $Z$ with $j=1,2,\dots,J$ levels, we fit the linear outcome model (Eqn. \ref{eq:Y_Model_Linear}) with indicators $Z_j$ for each for each non-referent level of $Z$ (i.e., $Z_j\coloneq\textup{I}(Z=j)$), and modify Eqn. \ref{eq:Estimator_EOBD} to sum over the contributions of each non-referent level, i.e.,
+where $\P_{1n}$ and $\P_{0n}$ respectively denote averages on the $G=1$ and $G=0$ samples.
+For a categorical $Z$ with $j=1,2,\dots,J$ levels, we fit the linear outcome model (\ref{eq:Y_Model_Linear}) with indicators $Z_j$ for each for each non-referent level of $Z$ (i.e., $Z_j\coloneq\textup{I}(Z=j)$), and modify (\ref{eq:Estimator_EOBD}) to sum over the contributions of each non-referent level, i.e.,

-To consistently estimate $\theta_1^*$, this estimator requires (i) correct specification of the linear outcome model (Eqn. \ref{eq:Y_Model_Linear}), which assumes absence of interactions beyond $Z$ and $G$ and absence of higher order terms for $Z$, and (ii) consistent estimation of the weights $\omega_{gT}^{A_y}$ (Eqn. \ref{eq:Weight_Ay}) and $\omega_{01}^{A_z}$ (Eqn. \ref{eq:Weight_Az}).
+To consistently estimate $\theta_1^*$, this estimator requires (i) correct specification of the linear outcome model (\ref{eq:Y_Model_Linear}), which assumes absence of interactions beyond $Z$ and $G$ and absence of higher order terms for $Z$, and (ii) consistent estimation of the weights $\omega_{gT}^{A_y}$ (\ref{eq:Weight_Ay}) and $\omega_{01}^{A_z}$ (\ref{eq:Weight_Az}).
+(An alternate linear estimator is provided alongside proof of this estimator in the Supplement.)
 This estimator generalizes the linear estimator of \citet{jackson2018decomposition} by accommodating intervention-allowability and categorical points of intervention, but condition (i) is very restrictive.
 The flexible estimators that follow avoid these constraints.